Snow Trac: Usage

 An industrial version of the Snow Trac was called a Trac Master, and later renamed a Snow Master.
 The Trac/Snow Master was equipped with a longer and wider track that made it more suitable for the deepest soft snow conditions.
 Optional hydraulic implements were available for the Trac/Snow Masters for grooming ski trails.
 Implements for grooming were capable of being mounted on both the front and the rear of the Snow Master and were powered by an auxiliary hydraulic pump that was an option on the Snow Master units.
 Shipping records show that Japan was a popular destination for Snow Masters and many are still in use by private owners in the northern regions of Japan.
 Snow Trac and Snow Master units were used during the Olympic Games in Sapporo, Japan as trail groomers and for transportation.

 The Swedish made Aktiv Snow Trac of which approximately 2265 were manufactured in Sweden between 1957 and 1981.
 Production of the Snow Trac ceased when VW stopped European production of the engines that were used to power these vehicles.
 Additional vehicles were manufactured in Scotland bringing the total to over 2300 units produced.
 Numerous accounts from Antarctica related successful use of the Snow Trac by research organizations such as ANARE in Antarctica.
 Snow Tracs were used at all major Antarctica research bases by numerous government research bodies and several examples now reside in museums with Antarctic research exhibits.

-Until production ceased, Snow Tracs competed successfully with much larger Tucker Sno-Cats (Medford, Oregon, USA) as well as Bombardier (Canada).
-Kristi Snowcats (Colorado and later Washington, USA) were also produced at this time but were not commercially successful and under 200 units were manufactured.
-Bombardier remains in business manufacturing personal watercraft, ATVs, and jet airplanes, but no longer produces snowcats.
-Tucker Sno-Cat continues to manufacture snowcats and other specialty vehicles and is widely used in polar regions.